AlessioGr/payload-plugin-lexical/README.md

 Feel free to use my serializer in the [serialize-example](https://github.com/AlessioGr/payload-plugin-lexical/tree/master/serialize-example) folder of this repo.
 Lexical is using bitwise operations for the node formats.

+This currently serialized the most important stuff, but not everything.
+Feel free to contribute to it if you add more!

 ## Idea list:

 - [x] Update slash commands to reflect the toolbar